mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 {{<img src="nixhub-info.webp" max-width="600px" has-border="true" alt="Screenshot of NixHub results showing that the human-readable version string appears first, followed by the nixpkgs version string, followed by the package name" caption="NixHub allows me to translate the human-friendly version string to a nixpkgs reference and package name.">}}

 Pinning exact package versions is, honestly, a huge pain.
 I hope that Nix tooling evolves to the point where you can just specify that you want version `2.7.18.7` rather than go through this roundabout dance of looking up the git commit hash that corresponds to the version you want.
-But for now, this is the best way I know how to pin versions.
+But for now, this is the best way I know of for pinning versions.

 ## Understanding the `flake.nix` file